CDAT/cdat/CONTRIBUTING.md

 ### Forking

-You will need your own fork to work on the code.
+You may want to fork UV-CDAT to work on the code if you have access to the repository, then just create a branch there instead.
+If you don't then follow these guidelines for forking UV-CDAT.
 Go to the [UV-CDAT project page](https://github.com/UV-CDAT/uvcdat) and hit the *fork* button.
-You will want to clone your fork to your machine: :
+You will want to clone your fork to your machine:

     git clone git://github.com/UV-CDAT/uvcdat.git UV-CDAT-yourname
     cd UV-CDAT-yourname